Our HISTORY

 Players of Utica has a genuinely rich and robust history from its beginning as a small social and Amusement Club (1907–1913) to presenting hundreds of dramas, musicals, comedies, and original plays (1913–present) to more than one million residents of Central New York.

 Players of Utica is one of the oldest, continually producing community theatres in the United States and the oldest in New York State.
+As of January 2024, Players is 117 years old!
 This is a designation we can all be proud of!

 Players of Utica has always strived to provide entertainment that is unmatched in quality and value in Central N.Y.
 With each new season, we bring a mix of performances that range from timeless classics to the bold and inspiring—some never before or since seen in the area.